Oneflow-Inc/oneflow/docs/source/graph.rst

 oneflow.nn.Graph
 ============================================================
+Base class for running neural networks in Static Graph Mode.

 Currently, there are two main ways to run models in deep learning frameworks, namely dynamic graphs and static graphs , which are also conventionally referred to as :ref:`dynamic graph` and :ref:`static graph` in OneFlow.

 Both approaches have their advantages and disadvantages, and OneFlow provides support for both approaches, with Eager mode being the default.